seynur/DA-ESS-MitreContent/docs/installation.md

    &nbsp;

-5. Once the search is completed, you can go back to "MITRE ATT&CK Compliance with Splunk ES" dashboard to view the level of existing rules (enabled and available) in comparison to MITRE ATT&CK techniques.
-You can click on a specific technique in order to view the associated correlation rules within ES App.
+5. Once the search is completed, you can go back to "MITRE ATT&CK Compliance" dashboard to view the level of existing rules (enabled and available) in comparison to MITRE ATT&CK techniques.
+You can click on a specific technique/sub-technique in order to view the associated correlation rules within ES App.

    ![setup4]